gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-new.md

 ## Run a function

-Once you've created your edge function, you can configure a rule in Rules Engine and set the behavior to be `Run a function`, then, based on the rule configured, your edge application or edge firewall will run the chosen function.
+Once you've created your edge function, you can configure a rule in Rules Engine and set the behavior to be `Run a function`, then, based on the rule configured, your edge application will run the chosen function.

 ---